tbknewg/gps-gadgets/README.md

 python gps.py -s "NMEA string" or python gps.py -f "file name"

+gps.py is the script name. so download the source and save it as gps.py or give it your preferred name, and use that name when you run the script

 note : you can install the pynmea2 library online for linux

 sudo apt-get install pip